Ko Sukorn lies in the Andaman Sea, near the coast of southern Thailand; a little further south is Malaysia.

-But things on the Island have moved slowly despite the beauty of its coasts and jungles.
-Two resorts were built a decade ago and today lie in ruins, consumed by the jungle.
-Part of the problem was transport; to reach the Island, one has to take a local long tail boat from the mainland and share the small cramped space with supplies and local villagers.
-Even reaching the small concrete jetty where the long tail boats are anchored is no easy matter; there is no mini bus or local bus service there.
+But things on the Ko Sukorn have moved slowly despite the beauty of its coasts and jungles.
+One factor is transport; to reach the island, one has to take a local long tail boat from the mainland and share the small cramped space with supplies and local villagers.

-Two others have resorts appeared in the meantime, but neither of them is exactly doing a roaring trade.
-Most of the people who visit the Island are elderly northern Europeans looking for somewhere quiet.
+Those who visit Ko Sukorn are mostly elderly northern Europeans looking for somewhere quiet.
 They often stay for months on end.
 It’s quiet out on the Island alright.
-No bars, no restaurants, no souvenir shops, no ATM’s, no markets and no night life of any kind.
-No cars.
-No dogs.
-No noise.
+There´s no night life of any kind.

 Peace and quiet is something Thailand has never catered for, even though the potential market is huge.
 There are millions of people who don’t want the hyper tourist scene but no one in Thailand seems to have realised this.
-The Island is a metaphorical Robinson Crusoe among the gamut of Thai tourist islands.
+Ko Sukorn is a metaphorical Robinson Crusoe among the gamut of Thai tourist islands.

-Scenes from the ´main street´ of the Island´s town:
+Scenes from the ´main street´ of the main town:

 The predominant religion on the Island is Islam, but it is a very relaxed form of that religion – quite different than on the mainland, where the burka and niquab are commonplace.
 On the Island, Buddhists and Moslems mix freely.

 From almost every coast of the Island, there are fine views….

 Our favourite stop on the Island where we often had a meal and looked out to sea…. whilst the proprietor listened to jazz on her little radio